 The Community Solar Pilot Program, part of CSD’s Low-Income Weatherization Program (LIWP), is designed to reduce energy costs for households that are not currently able to benefit from existing low-income solar programs.
 Most Californians face barriers to traditional rooftop solar, including those who rent, don’t have a roof suitable for solar, who live in an apartment building, or lack financing options.
 Well-designed community solar increases access to clean renewable energy by enabling multiple households or buildings to participate in a larger scale shared solar installation located in their community.
 The goal of CSD’s Community Solar Pilot Program is to provide funding for the implementation and testing of models to deliver community solar to low-income households in innovative ways that have the potential to be replicated elsewhere and to scale, reduce greenhouse gas and toxic air emissions, reduce household energy costs, and provide workforce development opportunities and other co-benefits to communities.

-Each community solar project will provide solar installation training and meet specific local hiring and wage requirements.
+The community solar project will provide solar installation training and meet specific local hiring and wage requirements.
 For the Santa Rosa project, residents from the Santa Rosa Band will participate in paid job training opportunities during the solar installation.
-Both projects are estimated to be completed by the first quarter of 2021.
+The project is estimated to be completed in Fall 2020.

 California Climate Investments is a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy and improving public health and the environment—particularly in disadvantaged communities, low-income communities, and for low-income households.
 For information, visit http://www.caclimateinvestments.ca.gov.